Console war: Background

-Entering the United States’ market
+Entering the United States market

 The fourth generation of video game consoles was started by the launch of NEC's PC Engine in 1987 in Japan.
 While the PC Engine used an 8-bit CPU, it included 16-bit graphic rendering components, and NEC marketed this heavily as a 16-bit game console to distinguish it from the Famicom and Mark III; when NEC brought the PC Engine worldwide, it was rebranded as the "TurboGrafx-16" to emphasize this.
-After the release of the TurboGrafx-16, use of the bit designation caught on.
-Which led manufacturers to focus their advertising heavily on the number of bits in a console system for the next two console generations.
+After the release of the TurboGrafx-16, use of the bit designation caught on, which led manufacturers to focus their advertising heavily on the number of bits in a console system for the next two console generations.

-NEC was another competitor to Sega and Nintendo.
+NEC was one of many competitors to Sega and Nintendo.
 Following a similar path they had done for the Mark III, Sega used their arcade game technology, now using 16-bit processor boards, and adapted those into a home console, released in Japan in October 1988 as the Mega Drive.
 Compared to its prior consoles, the Mega Drive was designed to be more mature-looking and less like a toy compared to the Famicom to appeal to an older demographic of gamers, and "16-bit" was emblazoned on the console's case to emphasize this feature.
 While the system was positively received by gaming magazines like Famitsu, it was overshadowed by the release a week prior of Super Mario Bros.
 3 for the Famicom.

 As with the Master System, Sega also planned for a major push of the Mega Drive into the United States to challenge Nintendo's dominance among other markets, with the unit rebranded as the Sega Genesis.
 Sega was dissatisfied with Tonka's handling of the Master System and so sought a new partner through the Atari Corporation led by Jack Tramiel.
 Tramiel was bullish on the Genesis due to its cost, and turned down the offer, instead focusing more on the company's computer offerings.
 Sega instead used its dormant Sega of America branch to run a limited launch of the console in August 1989 in test markets of New York City and Los Angeles, with its launch system being bundled with the port of the arcade game Altered Beast.